 Can your company deduct the cost of uniforms or tools from an employee's paycheck?
 What about deducting cash register shortages?
 Surely, it's acceptable to deduct any amount the employee owes the company, right?
+Not necessarily.

 This article explains the basic paycheck deduction rules employers must follow.
 To find out what your state allows and prohibits, contact your state department of labor.

 Under federal law, employers may deduct the cost of a uniform (including the cost of having it cleaned and pressed) from an employee's paycheck, as long as the employee's wages after the deduction don't fall below the minimum wage.
 If an employee earns the minimum wage, the employer may not require the employee to pay for a uniform, through payroll deductions or otherwise.